-Newly qualified teachers (NQTs) serve a three-term induction or probationary period of assessment, usually completed in a single school year, after which qualified teacher status (QTS) is confirmed.
+NQTs serve a three-term induction or probationary period of assessment, usually completed in a single school year upon successful completion of qualified teacher status (QTS) being confirmed.

 This is a period of rapid, supported development and additional assistance, consolidating what has been learned in teacher training.
 It is comprised of two main aspects:

 - an individual programme of professional development and monitoring